 - Inability to work due to illness,

-Such cases will have a number of deciding factors when it comes to the amount of maintenance and whether it applies.
-For example, the supporting partner needs to be able to support themselves and any children from the marriage prior to the requirement for them to support the former spouse.
-Should the supporting partner not be able to finance themselves in the event of needing to provide maintenance for the other partner the court does not generally allow for them to go into financial difficulty to do so.
+Such cases will have several deciding factors when it comes to the amount of maintenance and whether it applies.
+For example, the supporting partner needs to be able to support themselves and any children from the marriage before the requirement for them to support the former spouse.
+Should the supporting partner not be able to finance themselves in the event of needing to provide maintenance for the other partner, the court does not generally allow for them to go into financial difficulty to do so.
 This is particularly the case when children are involved, as their child support needs to be provided for first and foremost.

 Should the partner be able to pay for spousal maintenance factors such as the following will be taken into account:

 - Which partner was the primary carer of the children,

 - Whether the receiving party was disadvantaged in their own earning potential through the marriage,